mitranim/prax/readme.md

 #### Large

 By now React has bloated to what, 100+ KiB minified?
 More?
 Fortunately, Preact solves that (≈10 KiB minified at the time of writing).
-Prax is even smaller; a few kilobytes _un_-minified, with no dependencies.
+Prax is even smaller; a few kilobytes unminified, with no dependencies.

 ### Why not Svelte?